LED Low Bay Fixtures

 MyLEDLightingGuide Pro Tip

 Not all LED Low Bays are the same - read the specs!

 Its not uncommon to see 2 different 100W LED Low Bays produce different amounts of lumens (aka light).
-That's because the efficiency is determined by the LED chips used.
-Products using older chips will produce less lumens than products using the newer more efficient chips.
+That's because the efficiency's determined by the LED chips used.
+Products using older chips will produce less lumens than newer more efficient chips.
 And the difference can be dramatic.
 Its OK to pay attention to the watts of the unit, but also pay attention to the lumens it produces.